gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 [Gatsby's glossay](https://www.gatsbyjs.org/docs/glossary)
 ```

-Note: Links to the Gatsby Cloud / Gatsby Inc. are at located at [gatsbyjs.com](https://www.gatsbyjs.com/) and should be absolute an path (include the domain).
+Note: Links to Gatsby Cloud/Gatsby Inc. are located at [gatsbyjs.com](https://www.gatsbyjs.com/) and should be referenced using an absolute path (domain included).
 See also [Referencing Gatsby Cloud](#referencing-gatsby-cloud)

 ### Mark localhost URLs as code strings